 There are lots of website builders to get your online store up and running.
 According to Mac Frederick, the CEO of Momentum Digital, Shopify is “perfect for local small business owners with limited time and resources.”
 It is really simple to build an online shop, it can be integrated with social media, and has easy-to-use SEO features.
 Nick Matarese, the founder of The Barn, recommends using Shopify in conjunction with your Etsy shop to maximize SEO efficacy.

 #5: Sort Out The Legal Stuff

-Paperwork and taxes aren’t everyone’s favorite activity, but they are necessary to keep your business booming (and to stop anyone from stealing your thunder).
+Paperwork and taxes aren’t everyone’s favorite activities, but they are necessary to keep your business booming (and to stop anyone from stealing your thunder).
 The full list of legal requirements can be a long one, but here are some things to prioritize: